Azzinoth/FEBasicApplication/README.md

 - A thread pool class that forms a solid base for creating a job system.
 - A logging system with topic categorization and optional file output.
 - An abstraction layer for TCP client and server that hides the stream nature of TCP.
 This allows for the sending and receiving of distinct messages.
+- A profiling subsystem that allows for collecting timestamps of functions and/or sections using predefined macros.
+It supports multithreading, ensuring accurate profiling when all threads have completed their active work.
+The system also provides JSON export functionality for external visualization and analysis of the collected profiling data.

 ## Usage